-There’s a method
+There’s a method to ERP implementation plans and timelines

 Creating an ERP implementation timeline can be a difficult process.
 There is no standard template that will magically fit all projects, as every one is unique.
 No two businesses, even in the exact same industrial segment, are alike.
 Each has a different scope, team, and availability.
 However, what’s typically the same for just about all small to medium-sized ERP implementations are the core phases and tasks to get from purchasing your new solution, to going live with it, and beyond.
 This blog will discuss Visual South’s methodology for an ERP implementation project plan.

-Our Clear Focus Implementation Methodology
+Our Clear Focus ERP Implementation Methodology

-Phase I: Project Development
+Phase I: ERP Project Development

 Once an ERP solution has been selected, the first phase of the implementation begins.
 The customer defines the team members who will be involved and responsible for a successful project.
 Likewise, your ERP vendor defines their role.
 This can vary widely from one company to the next, depending on the level of support required.